1c3t3a/rust-socketio/README.md

 This implementation now supports all of the features of the socket.io protocol mentioned [here](https://github.com/socketio/socket.io-protocol).
 It generally tries to make use of websockets as often as possible.
-This means most times only the opening request uses http and as soon as the server mentions that he is able to use websockets, an upgrade  is performed.
+This means most times only the opening request uses http and as soon as the server mentions that he is able to upgrade to websockets, an upgrade  is performed.
 But if this upgrade is not successful or the server does not mention an upgrade possibility, http-long polling is used (as specified in the protocol specs).
 Here's an overview of possible use-cases: